saisudheerp/Aps_portfolio/README.md

 This use case is used for managing and retrieving patient records efficiently.
 This ensures that healthcare providers have access to accurate and up-to-date patient data, which is essential for delivering quality care.
 Linear search would be too slow.
 The best approach would be using a Binary Search Tree (BST) for efficient insertion, deletion, and search operations.
 Time Complexity and Space complexity are O(n).
 Here is my code for [BST implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c).

 ![patient record management](images/patient%20record%20management.jpg)
-*This image represents the Patient Record Management[13]*
+*This image represents the Patient Record [13]*

 ### 4. Prescription Management

-This functionality ensures that healthcare providers can access accurate prescription information quickly, improving patient care .
+This functionality ensures that healthcare providers can access accurate prescription information quickly, improving patient care.
 Searching through a list is too slow.
-The best approach would be using Hash Tables, which offer average O(1) time complexity for lookups.
+The best approach would be using Hash Tables, which offer an average O(1) time complexity for lookups.
+Space complexity is O(n).
 Here is my code for [Hash Table implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/hashing.cpp)[3].

 ![Prescription Management](images/prescription%20management%202.jpg)
 *This image represents the Prescription Management[15]*